versavel/dl_nanodegree_project_sagemaker_pytorch_sentiment_analysis/README.md

-# SageMaker Deployment Project
+dl_sagemaker_pytorch_sentiment_analysis

+Sentiment Analysis using Pytorch and AWS SageMaker : a project for Udacity's Deep Learning Nano Degree

-The notebook and Python files provided here, once completed, result in a simple web app which interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews.
-This project assumes some familiarity with SageMaker, the mini-project, Sentiment Analysis using XGBoost, should provide enough background.
+A simple web app which interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews.

-Please see the [README](https://github.com/udacity/sagemaker-deployment/tree/master/README.md) in the root directory for instructions on setting up a SageMaker notebook and downloading the project files (as well as the other notebooks).
+Starter code was provided by Udacity